-But you have to respect your uncle-in-laws or father-in-laws.
+But you have to respect your uncle-in-laws and father-in-law.

 You like that word!
 Nii-ni-mu-sha is a good word.
 It's a loving word.

-It wasn't necessary to joke, but if he wanted to, if a brother-in-law felt like it, it was all right.
-Sometimes you'll be padding along a rice field somewhere and you wonder who that boat is.(86) Well, he's got your sister, so you know it's your brother-in-law.
-Your sister thinks he's all right, and she's trying to please him.
+It wasn't necessary to joke around, but if he wanted to -- if a brother-in-law even just felt like it -- it was alright.
+For example, sometimes you'll be padding along a rice field somewhere and you wonder who that boat is.(90) Well, he's got your sister, so you know it's your brother-in-law.
+Your sister thinks he's alright, and she's trying to please him.
 You pull up alongside of him.

 You'd say something of that type.

 You'd say something like that.
-You'd say that, and he'd want to latch(89) at you, but he couldn't.
+You'd say that, and he'd want to latch(93) at you, but he couldn't.
 Then you'd continue, "Boy, he always eats good."

 Or you'd say, "You want to teach him how to eat well?
 What provisions does he lack?"
-Or you'd say to him, "Geez, I saw a coon up there, and does he ever have lips, and white hair.
+Or you'd say to him, "Geez, I saw a 'coon up there, and does he ever have lips, and white hair.
 And what a pair of eyes!
-I though that was you when I first saw him!"
+I thought that was you when I first saw him!"